Blue Star logo

 • Ex-Katolight heritage only known to industry insiders

-Blue Star occupies a specific niche in the generator market: operators who want full control over every component in their power system and refuse to be locked into a proprietary ecosystem.
-The Basler DGC-2020 controller at the heart of every Blue Star unit is an open-architecture platform — any qualified controls technician can program it, any independent distributor can supply replacement modules, and the standard communication protocols integrate with third-party building management systems without OEM involvement.
+Blue Star Power Systems, founded in 1994 and now headquartered in Lenexa, Kansas, occupies a specific niche in the generator market: operators who want full control over every component in their power system and refuse to be locked into a proprietary ecosystem.
+The company manufactures diesel and natural gas generator sets from 20 kW to 2,500 kW, sourcing engines from Perkins, John Deere, Volvo, MTU, and PSI depending on the application.
+The DSE DCP7310 controller standard across current production units is a non-proprietary platform — any qualified controls technician can service it, any independent distributor can supply replacement modules, and standard communication protocols integrate with third-party building management systems without OEM involvement.
 For facilities that have been burned by proprietary controller lock-in from Kohler or CAT, that openness is the deciding factor.

 Frequently asked questions